Skip to main content

 Why is FreeBackgroundCheck more dangerous than paid background check sites?

-Paid sites create a natural barrier — most casual or malicious searchers won't spend money.
+Paid sites create a natural barrier — most casual or malicious searchers will not spend money.
 FreeBackgroundCheck removes that barrier entirely, meaning your data is accessible to anyone with internet access and 30 seconds of time.
 This includes stalkers, identity thieves, and harassers who deliberately seek out free tools to avoid leaving a payment trail.

 Does FreeBackgroundCheck verify who is searching for my data?